brennerm/PyTricks/README.md

 Creating a knowledge base of unpopular Python built-in features to save a lot of unecessary code.

 ## Contribute
+### Requirements
+- only use the standard Python library
+- compared to the "general approach":
+  - improve readability
+  - improve performance
+  - implement functionality in a shorter way

 Feel free to use the PyTrickBase.txt as a starting point.

 1. Pull request: